SCUPPERfoundation/f2re/docs/containers.md

 easy path to portability.
 Three distros in?
 So many rabbit holes for such a relatively simple C++ codebase with only three dependencies!

+As of this writing, both `Containerfile.fedora` and `Containerfile.ubuntu` produce functional builds.
+Based on the commit history, Fedora was Lenton's preferred distribution for development.
+The container strategy gives us the Build-Anywhere capability, but container images are still built around a CPU architecture.

+An image built from macOS arm64 will execute on a Raspberry Pi 4 running Fedora.
+This image will not execute on a cloud-base x86_64 machine.

+TODO: Size the rabbit hole of building multi-arch container images.

 Fun Links
 ---------
 https://github.com/containers/podman/issues/11541